By Emily Pilkington

-A perk of this unusual summer is that many families have additional time together.
-Use it to read and listen to a diverse set of important voices.
+Use your extra time at home together as a family this summer to read and listen to a diverse set of important voices.

 Here is a short list of favorites to get you started.
-The library just partially reopened.
-And Skylark Bookstore also has many of these titles available that you can purchase while also supporting a local business.
-Both are offering curbside pickup.
+Skylark Bookstore has many of these titles available that you can purchase while also supporting a local business.
+Both Skylark and the library still offer curbside pickup.

 Books that help us understand, appreciate, and celebrate the ways we are different:

 Have you ever experienced an event with someone else, only to realize your interpretations of what happened were completely different?
 Voices in the Park by Anthony Browne tells the story of a trip to the park using different perspectives and whimsical illustrations.
 This helps children of all ages better understand this phenomenon.

 As a teacher, I had the opportunity to teach and learn from many children learning English as a second language.
 Marianthe’s Story: Painted Words, Spoken Pictures by Aliki helped our class put ourselves in the shoes of our friends experiencing this.
 My Name Is Yoon by Helen Recovertis and One Green Apple by Eve Bunting do so as well.